PURGATORY: WHAT CAN I EXPECT THERE?

 Perhaps you went through a time in your life when you were in severe physical or emotional pain.
 Perhaps you came out of it closer to God.
 Perhaps during the painful experience, you recognized a serious sin you had been committing and turned away from it.

-If that happened, you went through a purification.
+If that happened, you experienced purification.

-Purgatory is just a finishing up of the purification we go through on earth.
+Purgatory is just a finishing up of the purification we go through on Earth.

 St. Augustine said: "Man is forced to suffer even after his sins are forgiven, though it was sin that brought down on him this penalty.
-For the punishment outlasts the guilt, lest the guilt should be thought slight if with its forgiveness the punishment also came to an end"
+For the punishment outlasts the guilt, lest the guilt should be thought slight if with its forgiveness the punishment also came to an end."

 That’s where purgatory comes in.
+That’s where final amends can be made.

 Some theologians have compared the pain of purgatory to child labor.
 The woman has severe pain, but rejoices in knowing what is to come.